L-sampson/Parsing-Points/README.md

 # Parsing *Points
-Sports Scores/Betting backend application that retrieves the latest scores and odds of a games, league, or sporting event
+Sports Scores/Betting backend application that retrieves the latest scores and odds of games, leagues, or sporting events.

 * Have you ever wanted to see the live scores for your favorite sport/team but didn’t want to parse through multiple websites?
 * Wanted to find the best betting odds on a game/event regardless of the bookmaker?